yokan-board/yokan-board/README.md

 ## 🎯 Purpose

 Yokan aims to provide a straightforward, privacy-focused alternative to complex online Kanban tools.
 Whether you're managing personal tasks, small team projects, or keeping track of ongoing work, Yokan offers a simple, reliable solution that you completely control.
+And, with [**Yokan Board MCP**](https://github.com/yokan-board/yokan-board-mcp) you can use AI agents to interact with your Kanban boards.

 ## ✨ Features